abdfaizaan/mslearn-openai/Instructions/Labs/05-generate-images.md

 ## Task 1: Explore image generation in the DALL-E playground

-In this task, you will use the DALL-E playground in the Azure AI Foundry portal to experiment with image generation.
+In this task, you will use the DALL-E playground in the Azure Microsoft Foundry portal to experiment with image generation.

 > **Note:** This task relies on the DALL·E quota limit available in your Azure OpenAI resource.
 If the model deployment fails, it may be due to quota restrictions on the existing resource.